Getting Startedcall out

-- Growing family
+- Growing your family

-- Change in mortgage expenses
+- Changes in mortgage expenses

 Next, take a look at your credit card debt, car loans, education loans, and other outstanding liabilities.
 Think about unexpected emergency costs like income lost due to work absence, medical expenses, or home repair.

-According to College Board research, four years of tuition, books, room, and board is right around $92,000, on average, for a public college and $203,000 for a private school.2
+According to College Board research, four years of tuition, books, room, and board is right around $92,000, on average, for a public college and $204,000 for a private school.2

 If your retirement savings can be liquidated, it might provide cash flow for your family.
 These can include an IRA, 401(k), annuities, and other retirement accounts.
 If your retirement plan allows, your survivor may receive a single payment of the entire balance (fully taxable to the survivor).
 The surviving spouse might also have the opportunity to roll over the entire balance into a traditional IRA.
 Keep in mind there may be additional taxes due when accessing retirement savings.